A rich and meaty spaghetti sauce easily made in the crockpot – it makes enough to feed an army and you can freeze the leftovers!

 - Heat olive oil in a large skillet over medium high heat.
 Add ground beef, sausage, onion and garlic.
 Cook until browned, about 4-5 minutes, making sure to crumble the beef and sausage as it cooks; drain excess fat.

 - Place ground beef mixture into a slow cooker.
-Add diced tomatoes, tomato sauce, bay leaves, oregano, basil, salt and pepper, to taste.
+Stir in diced tomatoes, tomato sauce, bay leaves, oregano, basil, salt and pepper, to taste.
 Cover and cook on low heat for 8 hours.

 - Stir well and serve immediately.